-The assumptions and estimates used for the impairment test conducted on assets in fiscal 2014 could differ from the actual values in subsequent periods, necessitating subsequent valuation adjustments.
-The annual impairment tests are based on a discount rate after taxes of 7.4% (2013: 7.9%), without using growth rates to determine the perpetual annuity.
-The calculation is based on a capital value method which is allocated to Level 3 of the fair value hierarchy in accordance with IFRS 13.
-The testing of the cash-generating units showed no need for the recognition or reversal of impairment charges in fiscal 2014.
-There has been no material change in the estimates used for the impairment charges recognized in the previous year for the cashgenerating units Keltan Elastomers, High Performance Elastomers and Rubber Chemicals.
+The assumptions and estimates used for the impairment test conducted on assets in fiscal 2015 could differ from the actual values in subsequent periods, necessitating subsequent valuation adjustments.
+The annual impairment tests are based on a discount rate after taxes of 6.6% (2014: 7.4%).
+Calculation of the perpetual annuity is generally based on the final year in the planning period.
+Adjustments are made if the final year in the planning period does not represent the so-called steady state.
+Growth rates are not reflected in the perpetual annuity calculation.
+The calculation is generally based on a capital value method which is allocated to Level 3 of the fair value hierarchy in accordance with IFRS 13.
+The testing of the cash-generating units showed no need for the recognition of impairment charges in fiscal 2014 and 2015.
+In 2015, reversals of impairment charges recognized for assets in previous years comprised €37 million for the High Performance Elastomers cash-generating unit (the former High Performance Elastomers business unit prior to merging with the Keltan Elastomers business unit) and €19 million for the Antioxidants & Accelerators cash-generating unit (formerly part of the Rubber Chemicals cash-generating unit).
+No need to reverse impairment charges was identified in 2014.